 OUR boss: Victoria Barnsley, HarperCollins UK and International CEO and Publisher.

-She’s at the London School of Economics next Tuesday talking about exactly the business context that led Angry Robot to come into existence: the
+She’s at the London School of Economics next Tuesday talking about exactly the business context that led Angry Robot to come into

 There’s lots of scope for change in the world of SF&F publishing – lots of new things to do, lots of new ways of operating.